jarthurgross/website/_posts/2022-04-03-efficient-su3-computation.md

 {% capture relative %}{% for i in (3..lvl) %}../{% endfor %}{% endcapture %}

 [Last time]({{ relative }}2021/11/27/numerical-su3-irreps.html) I shared some numerical code for generating the projector onto the SU(3) irrep $(p,q)$ within $(\mathbf{C}^3)^{\otimes p}\otimes(\mathbf{C}^{3*})^{\otimes q}$.
-This is an incredibly inefficient way to work with SU(3) irreps, though, since the dimenion of the ambient vector space in which everything is described is exponential in $p$ and $q$.
+This is an incredibly inefficient way to work with SU(3) irreps, though, since the dimension of the ambient vector space in which everything is described is exponential in $p$ and $q$.
 This post is going to take a step towards understanding a more intrinsic way of representing SU(3) irreps by focusing on the simplest irreps, which are of the form $(p,0)$.
 These irreps are simply defined as the totally symmetric subspaces of $(\mathbf{C}^3)^p$, and we can define a concrete basis for that subspace, identifying each element of that basis by the number of times 0, 1, and 2 show up in the tensor product:
 $$\begin{aligned}